ShashiChilukuri/MCS-Projects/Activity Recognition/README.md

 - All three section are well commented with relevant details

-In this project, I developed a computing system that can understand human activities.
-For this, I was provided with data (real world wristband data) for a given activity, specifically eating action mixed with other unknown activities.
+In this project, developed a computing system that can understand human activities, specifically eating action mixed with other unknown activities.
 The aim of this project is to identify the eating activities amongst the noise.
+And for this, I was provided with real world wristband data for a given activity.

-In the first phase I have done data cleaning, noise reduction, data organization and feature extraction.
+In the first phase, I have done data cleaning, noise reduction, data organization and feature extraction.

 ## Phase 1: Data Cleaning and Organization